faisalaljishi/transaction_API/readme.md

    To learn how to get set up, start at the [Technologies](#technologies) section.

    To learn more about using the API, navigate over to the [API Usage](#api-usage) section.
-This also contains a link to a hosted version of the project.
+This section also contains a link to a hosted version of the project.
 (Not yet up)

 ## Task Description